thehummingbird/robotics_demos/behavior_trees/simple_pick_demo/README.md

 It was made in service of [this](https://www.youtube.com/watch?v=4PUiDmD5dkg&t=795s) tutorial video on Youtube.

-The video and this demo was inspired by bheaviorTree.CPP examples
+The video and this demo was inspired by BehaviorTree.CPP examples